a-paija/CRM-Sales-Review/README.md

 ## 🟩 Executive Summary

-MavenTech has generated approximately **$9.5M in total revenue**, supported by a solid **63% overall win rate**, indicating a generally healthy pipeline.
-However, deeper analysis reveals that performance is uneven across regions, highly concentrated in a few products and agents, and significantly impacted by conversion inefficiencies and pricing inconsistencies.
+MavenTech has generated approximately **$9.5M in total revenue**, supported by a solid **63% overall win rate**, indicating a generally healthy pipeline at a surface level.
+However, deeper analysis reveals that performance is **structurally inconsistent, highly concentrated, and operationally inefficient in key areas of the sales process**.

+Revenue generation is heavily dependent on **irregular high-value deal closures**, resulting in significant monthly volatility and limiting forecast reliability.
+At the same time, over **83% of revenue is concentrated in just three products**, increasing dependency risk and constraining scalable growth.

+Most critically, the business is losing approximately **$5.9M in potential revenue**, not due to lack of demand, but due to **conversion inefficiencies in high-value opportunities**—the segment where the company is otherwise strongest.

+Additionally, a **3.4x performance gap across sales agents** and inconsistent discounting practices indicate that **execution quality and pricing discipline vary significantly across the organization**, further impacting revenue realization and margin performance.

+Together, these findings point to a core issue:

+> **MavenTech’s primary constraint is not pipeline generation, but the ability to consistently convert, distribute, and scale high-value opportunities efficiently.**

+---

 Below is a the Manager & Sales Pipeline Efficiency page from the Tableau Visualization and more examples will be included throughout the report.
 The entire interactive Tableau Dashboard can be found [here](https://public.tableau.com/app/profile/ajin.paija/viz/SalesPerformancePricingAnalytics/Story1)